NL54/ListeCardAngular/README.md

 # ListeCardAngular
 An angular project which show a list of card.

-Each card can be modified, deleted or added.
+Each card can be modified, deleted or you can create your own cards.

 There is also a login feature.
 To access the list of card, you need to log in first.